HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 ### Method Description and Rationale

 This protocol describes the collection and filtration of water samples through a 0.22 µm sterile  disc filter in the Smith-Root self preserving eDNA filter housing to capture eDNA and DNA-containing particulates.
 The Smith-Root filter DNA will later be extracted from these samples for multi-locus metabarcoding and qPCR analysis.
-The protocol is intended for water collected with a niskin bottle mounted on a ship-deployed CTD rosette sampler or ROV, but it can also be employed for samples collected by hand.
+The protocol is intended for water collected with a Niskin bottle mounted on a ship-deployed CTD rosette sampler or ROV, but it can also be employed for samples collected by hand.

 ### Spatial Coverage and Environment(s) of Relevance